-- 1.1 Method 1106.1 describes a membrane filter (MF) procedure for the detection and enumeration of the enterococci bacteria in ambient water.
-The enterococci bacteria are commonly found in the feces of humans and other warm-blooded animals.
-Although some strains are ubiquitous and not related to fecal pollution, the presence of enterococci in water is an indication of fecal pollution and the possible presence of enteric pathogens. - 1.2 The enterococci test is recommended as a measure of ambient fresh and marine recreational water quality.
+- 1.1 Method 1103.1 describes a membrane filter (MF) procedure for the detection and enumeration of Escherichia coli bacteria in ambient water.
+E. coli is a common inhabitant of the intestinal tract of warm-blooded animals, and its presence in water samples is an indication of fecal pollution and the possible presence of enteric pathogens. - 1.2 The E. coli test is recommended as a measure of ambient recreational fresh water quality.
 Epidemiological studies have led to the development of criteria which can be used to promulgate recreational water standards based on established relationships between health effects and water quality.
-The significance of finding enterococci in recreational fresh or marine water samples is the direct relationship between the density of enterococci and the risk of gastrointestinal illness associated with swimming in the water (References 18.1 and 18.2). - 1.3 For method application please refer to Title 40 Code of Federal Regulations Part 136 (40 CFR Part 136). - 1.4 Method 1106.1 was submitted to interlaboratory validation in disinfected wastewater matrices.
-Based on the 60.5% false negative confirmation rate for unspiked disinfected wastewater, an estimated 14.1% of total colonies observed during the study would have been incorrectly identified as non-enterococci colonies.
-As a result, Method 1106.1 is not approved for the analysis of disinfected wastewater.
-A summary of false positive and negative results are provided in Section 15.4.2.
-Detailed study results are provided in the validation study report (Reference 18.3).
-Laboratories wishing to test for enterococci in wastewater using a membrane filtration method are referred to EPA Method 1600.
+The significance of finding E. coli in recreational fresh water samples is the direct relationship between the density of E. coli and the risk of gastrointestinal illness associated with swimming in the water (Reference 18.1). - 1.3 For method application please refer to Title 40 Code of Federal Regulations Part 136 (40 CFR Part 136). - 1.4 Method 1103.1 and 1603 were submitted to interlaboratory validation in wastewater matrices and study results compared.
+The estimated percent of total colonies that would have resulted in false positives for disinfected, secondary, and combined disinfected/secondary wastewater were significantly lower for Method 1603 (0.6%, 1.4%, and 1.0%, respectively) compared to Method 1103.1 (6.2%, 11.2%, and 10.3%, respectively).
+The estimated percent of total colonies that would have resulted in false negatives for disinfected and combined disinfected/secondary wastewater were also significantly lower for Method 1603 (2.5%, and 2.2%, respectively) compared to Method 1103.1 (12.3% and 6.0%, respectively).
+The estimated percent of total colonies that would have resulted in false negatives were not significantly different for secondary wastewater samples for Methods 1603 and 1103.1 (2.6% and 2.0%, respectively).